 There’s a reason why we avoid asking hard questions, especially in the workplace.
 Asking hard questions can be uncomfortable.
 Asking hard questions can take courage.
 Asking hard questions can even be logistically challenging.
 But asking hard questions, especially in the case of collecting employee feedback, can be critical to your long-term success as an organization.

 Some questions–such as those concerning mental health or communication styles–might be considered “taboo.”
 Likewise, some questions might threaten to shatter the status quo at an organization, by eliciting answers that express dissatisfaction with company culture or leadership.

-The problem with that approach, of course, is that employers then fail to a) gather valuable insight that can help them improve their overall organization, and b) build a healthy organizational culture that results in high retention.
+The problem with that approach is that employers then fail to gather valuable insight that can help them improve their overall organization.
+Also, it doesn’t allow to build a healthy organizational culture that results in high retention.